shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+I have a crush on my CTO since she laughed on my Debian joke.
+Will it be *apt* to ask her out ?

+* * *

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();